wpcodefactory/eu-vat-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at "WooCommerce > Settings > EU VAT".

 == Changelog ==

+= 2.9.7 - 11/04/2023 =
+* Update woocommerce_before_calculate_totals priority from MAX to 99, so users can run their own overwrite.
+* Compatibility with WordPress 6.2 verified

 = 2.9.6 - 31/03/2023 =
 * Move to WPFactory.